on1ManArmy/on1ManArmy/README.md

 - 👋 Hi, I’m @on1ManArmy
-- 👀 I’m interested in Software Developent Inter
+- 👀 I’m interested in Software Developent Internships
 - 🌱 I’m currently learning Web Development along with integration of MachineLearning Models
 - 💞️ I’m looking to collaborate on Software developers who work on the similar skillset
 - 📫 How to reach me: iitjeeabhishek@gmail.com